sambanova/ai-starter-kit/README.md

 ## Update API information for SambaNova Embeddings model (optional).

-You can use SambaStudio E5 embedding model endpoint instead of using default in cpu HugginFace embeddings to increase inference speed, follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model
+You can use SambaStudio embedding models endpoint instead of using default in cpu HugginFace embeddings to increase inference speed, follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model

 Update API information for the SambaNova embedding endpoint.
 These are represented as configurable variables in the environment variables file in the root repo directory **`sn-ai-starter-kit/.env`**.